Home » GI Bill » Colorado Springs BAH Rates 2026, Housing, Education, & Cost of Living

 Cost of Living in Colorado Springs

 Understanding the Colorado Springs housing area is important when deciding where to live.
-According to rentcafe.com, the average rent in Colorado Springs is $1,534.
-The most affordable neighborhoods include:
+In past years, the average rent in Colorado Springs was $1,576 according to Rentcafe.

-According to realtor.com, the average sale price of a home is $450,000, and Colorado Springs is currently a buyers-market – the supply of homes is greater than the demand.
-The cost of living in Colorado Springs reached a 23-year high in 2020.
+According to Realtor.com, the average sale price of a home as of October 2023 is approximately $474,000, and Colorado Springs is currently rated a buyers-market – the supply of homes is greater than the demand.

-To learn more about VA Loan Program benefits, you can use the free Eligibility Calculator from CollegeRecon.
+To learn more about VA Loan Program benefits, you can get a free eligibility assessment from our VA loan partner.

 Primary Education